 Nodding agreeably, he punches in the necessary commands and pulls it up.
 "You know these?"

-"You don't?" he gasps in disbelief.
-"You are always on the wrong boards, how do you not know AnarchyInc?
+are always on the wrong boards, how do you not know AnarchyInc?
 They're one of the biggest and best groups out there!"

 "Nah, I don't usually go in for the bomb-building stuff, I'd rather---"